Understanding, Detecting, and Repairing Real-World In-Context-Learning-Based Text-to-SQL Errors: Data Availability

 \subsection{Discussion}

-\subsubsection{Quality of benchmarks.}
+\subsubsection{Quality of Benchmarks.}

-The significant amount of \emph{not-an-error} problems highlights the importance of benchmark qualities.
-In all the 12340 generated queries, the correctness judgment of 1905 of them is unreliable.
-Particularly, 52.1\% of them are caused by the incorrect ground-truth (\ie, gold errors), indicating the prevalence of human annotation mistakes.
-The imprecise database schema description and ambiguity of NL questions also cause \emph{not-an-error} problems.
-We observe severe foreign key violations in the \code{flight\_2} database of \spider, which compromise the reliability of correctness judgment within the database.
-Thus, we omit this database and gold errors in the evaluation of Section~\ref{sec:method_effectiveness}\&\ref{sec:tool}.
-These errors decrease the reliability of text-to-SQL method evaluation results.
+The significant amount of \emph{not-an-error} problems highlights the benchmark quality problems.
+In all the 12340 generated queries, 1905 have unreliable correctness judgments.
+Specifically, 52.1\% of them are caused by the incorrect ground-truth (\ie, gold errors), indicating prevalent human annotation mistakes.
+The imprecise database schema description and ambiguous NL questions also cause \emph{not-an-error} problems.
+We observe severe foreign key violations in the \code{flight\_2} database of \spider, and thus omit this database in the evaluation of Section~\ref{sec:method_effectiveness}\&\ref{sec:tool} to improve reliability.

-While our study has successfully identified and reported quite a few \emph{not-an-error} problems to the benchmark developers, there might still remain many missing ones.
-The reason is that the generated query may make the same mistakes as the ground-truth, and thus be regarded as correct by the \emph{execution match} metrics, which we do not focus on.
+While our study has identified and reported many \emph{not-an-error} problems to the benchmark developers, there might still remain missing ones.
+The generated query may make the same mistakes as the ground-truth, and thus be regarded as correct by the \emph{execution match} metrics, which we do not focus on.
 Therefore, we call for a high-quality text-to-SQL benchmark.

-\subsubsection{Differences of benchmarks.}
+\subsubsection{Differences of Benchmarks.}

-We have observed notable differences in error distributions between the \bird and \spider benchmarks.
-The main reason is that these two benchmarks have distributions of different problem types, directly affecting task difficulty.
-Particularly, different problem types may require different SQL keywords, which could cause different errors.
+We observe notable differences in error distributions between benchmarks.
+The main reason is that \bird and \spider have different distributions of problem types, directly affecting task difficulty.
+Particularly, different problem types may require different SQL keywords, leading to varied errors.
 For example, \spider contains many set operations, while \bird does not.
-In addition, \spider does not provide evidence and thus has less misleading information.
-Therefore, it is less likely to cause \emph{function hallucination}, \emph{alias not used}, and other errors.
+In addition, \spider does not provide evidence and thus has less misleading information, reducing the likelihood of errors like \emph{function hallucination}, and \emph{alias not used}.
+These findings further prove the importance of understanding benchmark characteristics when interpreting evaluation results.